tmux-plugins/vim-tmux-focus-events/README.md

 # tmux-focus-events.vim

+**Update:** this plugin is now obsolete and no longer needed as both neovim and vim (since version `8.2.2345`) have native support for this functionality.

 `FocusGained` and `FocusLost` autocommand events are not working in terminal vim.
 This plugin restores them when using vim inside Tmux.

-Note: this plugin is not required for neovim.

 Here's where that matters: